saizhang0218/VBC/README.md

 9. To load model, specifying the path of the saved model by filling in the `checkpoint_path` parameter in the default.yaml.

 10. The test accuracy will be saved in the 'xxx_accuracy_list.txt', where xxx is the local_results_path parameter in default.yaml.

+11. Communication overhead will be saved in the 'xxx_comm_overhead.txt', where xxx is the local_results_path parameter in default.yaml.

+12. The code is run with pytorch 0.4.1, later version may cause an error.